-Related companies Principal Transactions Size (Millior Baht) Price conditions/ Rationale for the transactions Relationship with the company 2020 2021 Outstanding balance from sales of products and services trade credit term given to general account receivables.
-25. Hi-Lex Russ LLC 1) Revenue from sales of products and services - Sale steel parts, type of accelerator cable to be used in the assembly of automobiles and motorcycle control cables.
-0.19 0.15 -It is a transaction of the sale of products normally occurring at a price that gives gross profit at a rate similar to the gross profit margin that the company received from selling the same product to another person who is not related to the company.
-Joint shareholders are HI-LEX holded 90% of the Hi-Lex Russ's paid-up capital.
-The joint director is Mr. Makoto Teraura 2) Account receivable - Outstanding balance from sales of products and services 0.04 0.04 - Determine the normal trade credit term given to general account receivables.
-26. HILEX Controls, Inc.) 1) Cost of purchasing products and services - Purchase of gear type steel parts to be used in the assembly of control cables for automobiles and motorcycles.
-1.96 1.09 - It is a regular purchase of a product as any purchase from another partner by comparing prices with other sellers of products and services in the country (if any) and determining who offers the lowest price.
-Joint shareholder is HI-LEX, holding 100% of the paid-up capital of Hilex Russ Co., Ltd. Joint director is Mr. Makato Teraura.
-2) Accounts Payable - 0.49 - The term of commercial
+Related companies Size (Million Principal Transactions Baht) llion Price conditions/ Rationale for the transactions Relationship with the company 2021 2022 15.
+Hi-Lex Mexicana S.A de C.V.
+1) Revenue from sales of products and services - Sale steel parts, type of accelerator cable to be used in the assembly of automobiles and motorcycle control cables.
+8.44 7.79 - It is a transaction of the sale of products normally occurring at a price that gives gross profit at a rate similar to the gross profit margin that the company received from selling the same product to another person who is not related to the company.
+1) Common director is Mr. Taro Teraura.
+2) Account receivable - Outstanding balance from sales of products and services 2.63 3.93 Determine the normal trade credit term given to general account receivables.
+16. HILEX Controls, Inc.) 1) Cost of purchasing products and services - Purchase of gear type steel parts to be used in the assembly of control cables for automobiles and motorcycles.
+1.09 0.91 - It is a regular purchase of a product as any purchase from another partner by comparing prices with other sellers of products and services in the country (if any) and determining who offers the lowest price.
+1) Common director is Mr. Taro Teraura.
+2) Accounts Payable - Outstanding balance from purchases of products and services 0.49 0.01 - The term of commercial credit is in accordance with the norms received from general accounts